QBFT

 In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a super-majority (greater than or equal to 2/3) of validators must first sign the block.

-Existing validators propose and vote to add or remove validators.
+Existing validators propose and vote to .

 The QBFT properties are: